-Manual wheelchairs are available to borrow free of charge for the duration of a visit.
+Manual wheelchairs are available to borrow free of charge, subject to availability, for the duration of a visit.
 They must be pre-booked by contacting the Specialist Sales team (+44) (0)20 7766 7324.
-Mobility scooters can be used in the garden, but not inside the Palace.
+Mobility scooters can be used in the quadrangle and the garden, but not inside the Palace.
 Visitors with a mobility scooter must book a manual wheelchair.

-A limited number of rollators (wheeled walkers) are also available for visitors to borrow, please enquire at the time of booking.
+A limited number of rollators (wheeled walkers) and folding stools are also available for visitors to borrow, please enquire at the time of booking.

 There are six steps at the Ambassadors' Entrance, the main entrance to the Palace, and 47 steps on the Grand Staircase leading to the State Rooms.